National Democratic Revolution, Part 3c

 The ECCI’s 1930 memorandum was neither fish nor fowl.
 It was neither one thing nor the other.

 The arrival of two individuals, Wolton and Bach, who played on their connections with the Communist International (CI), triggered, in these circumstances, wave after wave of expulsions and horrible treachery of comrade against comrade.
 The Simons do not flinch from telling the truth about all this.

 As much as it is a terrible story, yet the whole affair revolved around the same fundamental questions that resolved themselves in due course, once again, into a firm theory of National Democratic Revolution.

 These are the questions of the relationship between the Vanguard and the Mass, and between the National and Class questions.

 The ghosts of the sectarian period still reappear occasionally in holes and corners of our movement, and sometimes burst out with temporary ferocity.

 In this clear and easy-to-read chapter the Simons did a great service to our movement as a whole.

-The picture is of Ray Alexander Simons: intellectual, trade unionist, leader of women, and communist.
+The picture above is of Ray Alexander Simons: worker, intellectual, trade unionist, leader of women, and communist.